 Attrition is not a significant concern in this study due to the good relationship between the KALRO field coordinator and the farmers.
-In addition, this study takes place over a single agricultural season, so the timeline is reasonably short and it is unlikely they will have moved by the time of the endline survey, immediately after the harvest season.
+In addition, this study takes place over a single agricultural season, so the timeline is reasonably short and it is unlikely they will have moved or changed their phone numbers by the time of the endline survey, immediately after the harvest season.